Kopachris/seshet/docs/tech_drafts/importing_modules.md

 *If someone has a better idea, feel free to open an issue for it.*

+*Idea: Could we use the `watchdog` module to only reload modules when they're actually changed?
+It would certainly lower disk activity.*

 ### Global modules and user modules

 The default modules included with Seshet will normally be installed as a package, `seshet_modules`, in the Python installation's site-packages directory.
 However, to make modules as easy as possible to work with, the bot should also check for, and prefer, a user-specified directory for modules.